 List your home and they will come.

 People don’t know what they don’t know.
 If you don’t market your listing in creative ways that people will find, then it most likely won’t sell very quickly.
 Recent trends show that the number of buyers who actually purchase a home from open houses is decreasing.
 92% of buyers use the Internet to search for real estate, so it’s most important that your marketing plan caters to that online audience.
-Syndicate your listing on multiple sites, take professional photos, create virtual tours, and have a plan for capturing online leads.
+Syndicate your listing on multiple sites, take professional photos, create virtual tours using virtual tour software, and have a plan for capturing online leads.

 Major renovations = major money.